This post may contain affiliate links. Please read my disclosure policy for more information.

 1 – By adding up the time it is going to take to complete each individual task, you can ensure the tasks aren’t going to take more time to complete than you have.

 2 – By deciding how much time I must dedicate to each task, I am setting a goal for myself.
-If you do well with deadlines and goals, you will find this step extremely useful!
+If you do well with deadlines and goals, you will find this extremely motivating!

 By now, your tasks list should be considerably smaller than when you started!
 Plus, if you did the time parameter step, you should feel confident that you have enough time to complete every task that is on your list (barring legitimate emergencies!).